 "However, the suspect refused to come out of home," she said, and several announcements for Rosenblatt to exit were issued, and distraction devices such as flash-bang guns were used.

-A reverse 9-1-1 call was sent to residents in the area notifying them that the Sheriff’s Office was conducting an operation and instructed them to stay inside their homes.
+A reverse notification call through the 9-1-1 system was sent to residents in the area notifying them that the Sheriff’s Office was conducting an operation and instructed them to stay inside their homes.

 After 2½ hours of negotiation, Rosenblatt exited the home and was arrested without incident.